A technique that simulates the natural aging process of wood

 1. Drying process

-The wood placed in a steam-filled device is first dried on a temperature of close to 100°C until the water content in the wood goes down to about 0%.
+The wood placed in a steam-filled device is first dried at a temperature of close to 100°C until the water content in the wood goes down to about 0%.
 This process takes about 18 hours.

 2. Heat treatment process